-The 2014 participation fees are as following:
+The 2015 participation fees are as follows:

-EXPLORER class - \$100 RANGER class - \$75 NAVIGATOR class - FREE SCOUT class - FREE
+EXPLORER class - \$150 RANGER class - \$100 NAVIGATOR class - FREE SCOUT class - FREE

 NOTE: The fees are your team's commitment to participate in the competition.
 The fee will be returned to your team in the form of lunches, trophies, and prizes at your regional or international competition event.